Curriculum Leader: Mr Ben Holmes

 After these areas form the basis of their scientific study and questioning, each year children cover new areas of learning, building on from their previous established knowledge.
 Through this, we aim to provide an in-depth study of the scientific areas within our units.
 Through providing a curriculum which promotes curiosity and questioning, understanding key concepts and applying these in hands-on exploration, we ultimately hope to invigorate pupils in their learning and adopt an interest in the sciences.

-To monitor children's academic progress, we use milestones for teachers and Curriculum Leaders to track progress and coverage across the curriculum, ensuring appropriate sequencing is in place.
-We use the milestones created by Chris Quigley Education, in conjunction with teacher's assessment of pupils, termly, through The Family Fischer Trust assessment tool.
-This is to ensure the children develop their knowledge and skills as they move from Early Years through to Key Stage 1 & 2.
+The science medium-term plans have been created to deliver lessons across milestone groups to ensure children become secure in all of the Chris Quigley designed cognitive domains; basic, advancing and greater-depth.
+Each year of study allows students to build on their previous understanding gained within the milestone, but in greater detail.
+To monitor their academic progress, we use said milestones to track progress and coverage across the curriculum ensuring appropriate sequencing is in place, in conjunction with teacher’s assessment of pupils, termly, through The Family Fischer Trust assessment tool.
+These will ensure the children develop their knowledge and skills as they move from Early Years through to Key Stage 1 and 2.